How Aguero became a Man City legend

 Aguero's Premier League debut came in City's opening game of the 2011 season.
 Brought on as substitute in the 59th minute with City 1-0 up against Swansea, the striker scored twice and created another to mark the start of what was to come.

 Former Manchester City defender Micah Richards: From the moment he came through the door, you are in awe.
 You have that feeling of 'wow'.
 The only other time I had that was when Robinho came through the door.
-For us growing up, Shaun Goater or Nicolas Anelka was a big thing - so when Aguero comes through the door, you can't believe this is happening.
+For us growing up, Shaun Goater or Nicolas Anelka was a big thing - so when Aguero comes, you can't believe this is happening.

 He was the worst trainer in the history of training.
 He had that laid-back style.
 Aguero would just walk around.
 Sometimes he wouldn't even have his boots tied up.
 But the moment it came to the finishing, it was game over.
 I thought he was going to be sensational but when I trained with him I thought 'have we made a mistake here?'
 I thought Tevez was better - but then he makes his debut…